 The section aims to go beyond the traditional concept of structured systems, representing a disruptive challenge for future emerging technologies and for the design of adaptive structures integrated within society and nature.

 Areas of interest include, but are not limited to:

 · soft, elastic and deformable materials for robotics;

 · soft actuators and sensors;

 · learning-based control paradigms;

 · soft robots with highly dexterous capabilities in manipulation and locomotion;

 · soft robots with unconventional abilities (e.g. morphing, growing, self-healing);

 By gathering contributions from soft roboticists and experts in the field, the section aims to provide scientists with the latest advancements that can contribute to the development of novel soft robots, regardless of their background discipline.

-Soft Robotics welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge and Technology and Code.
+Soft Robotics welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Systematic Review and Technology and Code.